fabri1983/eternity2_solver/README.md

 Build a Graal VM on Windows and run your jar
 --------------------------------------------
 We are going to build a graal compiler for Windows platform.
-- Download Oracle JDK 11 from http://jdk.java.net/11/ (build 20 or later) This build has support for JVMCI (JVM Compiler Interface) which Graal depends on.
+- Download Open JDK 11: https://adoptopenjdk.net/releases.html?variant=openjdk11#x64_win (in this example I downloaded the one with OpenJ9).
-- Or you can download Open JDK 11: https://adoptopenjdk.net/releases.html?variant=openjdk11#x64_win
+- Or you can download Oracle JDK 11 from http://jdk.java.net/11/ (build 20 or later) This build has support for JVMCI (JVM Compiler Interface) which Graal depends on.
 - Environment variables will be set later with specific scripts.
-- Install a Open JDK 1.8 or Oracle Labs JDK 1.8  (currently jvmci-0.55) with support for JVMCI:
+- Install a Open JDK 1.8 or Oracle Labs JDK 1.8  (currently jvmci-0.56) with support for JVMCI:
 	- https://github.com/graalvm/openjdk8-jvmci-builder/releases
 	- https://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html
 - Setup mx (build assistant tool written in python)